When many people think about someone with big, strong muscles ... they’re thinking about arm muscles.

 Chin-ups are similar to pull-ups, but the changing of the direction and width of your grip puts more of an emphasis on your biceps.

-Yes, a Chin-up requires you to use a lot of back but when done properly you will be using your biceps more than when you do a regular Pull-up.
+Yes, a chin-up requires you to use a lot of your back, but when done properly, you will be using your biceps more than you would for a regular pull-up.

 While this blog is about exercises you can do in the gym … the real growth and strength increase can only happen if you take care of your needs outside of the gym.

 If you don’t do that, no arm exercise will help you get the arms you want.

 Plus, if you’re really working out your arms, they’ll feel pretty sore.
-And nothing will make this soreness more obvious than going about your daily routine.
+Nothing will make this soreness more obvious than going about your daily routine.

 Whether you’re cooking dinner, working at a computer, closing the trunk of your car, or getting out of bed ... most everything requires at least a little bit of arm strength.

 So, to help you earn the results you want, and reduce soreness, you'll want to take control of your after-workout recovery.

-And you can take control of your recovery by supplying your body with the nutrients it needs to reduce soreness, restore glycogen levels, and build stronger muscles quickly and efficiently.
+You can take control of your recovery by supplying your body with the nutrients it needs to reduce soreness, and repair your muscles quickly and efficiently.

 You can do this by simply using proper post-workout supplements, following a nutrition plan designed for your goals, and ... if you fall short on your nutrition ... utilizing high-quality supplements to fill those nutritional gaps!